-This Folklore is my educated guess on what stories the Saxons shared in their Wine Halls and at their Sacred Groves.
+This Folklore is my educated guess on what stories the Saxons (from Old Saxony) shared in their Wine Halls and at their Sacred Groves.
 This is based on historical sources, university scholars (mainly German, Danish, and Swedish), and some less known Heathen sources that are even older than the Eddas like the Chronicon Lethrense.
 Nonetheless, this should not be taken as a "Saxon Bible", and for those Saxon Heathens who feel Snorri and some later sources are more accurate, I totally understand.
 How did the Eddaic stories evolve throughout the Germanic tribes over time?
 The Norse sources mention a God who fathers a God, who fathers three Gods.
 This does match Tacitus in the late first century CE.
 The Norse creation stories mention how Búri has a son Borr who has three sons: Odin, Vili and Vé.
 But Tacitus mentions a Tuisto, who fathers Mannus, who then fathers Ing, Irmin, and Istae.
 I believe the Tuisto to Mannus to Ing, Hermin (Irmin), and Istae genealogy is the beginning of the fully developed Norse Eddaic genealogy of Uuoden, which evolved over time.
 Therefore, this Folksaga is subjective, guessing based on pre-Icelandic sources, how the Germanic tribes to the south may have differed in their tellings. (i.e. Mudspelles is the Saxon word for "Ragnarok", Hel was originally only a location, not also a Goddess, etc.) This is an Eddaic summary, great for younger readers, 11 total pages in Microsoft Word, kept as a summary intentionally.
 For those who have never read the Eddas or Sagas, this is a short summary from creation to the end.

 The earth is also called “Middilgard.”
 Some call Middilgard “Middle-earth.”
 Uurd (Fate) and the Shapers (Fates) spun their threads and determined Middilgard’s beginning and end.
 Uurd and the Shapers shaped Ginogigap, the great space, which contained cold and warmth.
 The cold and warmth were used by Uurd and the Shapers to shape Mudspelles (fire realm) and Nevalhem (fog-world).
 The cold and warmth were also used by the Shapers to shape the Irminsul, and its three roots.
 Uurd and the Shapers shaped three Rivers that flow in Nevalhem.
 One cold River was shaped, by the Irminsul’s Northern Root.
 A warm River was shaped in the South, by the Irminsul’s Southern Root.
 By this root was Uurd’s Well.
 In the middle of Nevalhem, flowed another River.
 By this River, was Mim’s Well.
 Mim’s Well contained unfathomable Wisdom.
 The Wisdom was so great that Irmin (also called Uuoden) could not fathom it.